jkellyjr/CS1530-Group3/study_connect_api/README.md

 ## Running the App

-Once installed, the application can be started with `flask run`.
+Once installed, the application can be started with `python app.py`.